browserengineering/book/book/rendering-architecture.md

 followed by Paint and Drawing, which in turn is caused by setting the innerHTML of the `#output` element.
-The new runRAFHandlers timing shows less than 1ms spent running JavaScript; commenting out that line of JavaScript cases the frames to be at exactly the right 16ms cadence.
+The new runRAFHandlers timing shows less than 1ms spent running JavaScript; commenting out that line of JavaScript cases the frames to be at exactly the right 16ms cadence.[^another-scenario]

-However, in another scenario it could also easily occur that the slowest part ends up being Style, or Paint, or IdleTasks.
+[^another-scenario]: In other scenarios, it could also easily occur that the slowest part ends up being Style, or Paint, or IdleTasks.
 As one example of how Style could end up being the slow part, the style sheet could have a huge number of complex rules in it, many of which may not actually affect the newly-changed elements.
 If we're not very careful in the implementation (or even if we are!) it could still be slow.
+The only way to be sure is to profile the code; the true source of the slowdown is sometimes not what you thought it was.
+The case in this chapter was a real example---I was truly unsure of which part was slow, until I profiled it.

-In addition, it could be that runRAFHandlers is the slowest part.
+Of course, it could also be that `runRAFHandlers` is the slowest part.
 For example, suppose we inserted the following busyloop into the callback, like so:

 ``` {.javascript}